 Although the gas-fired boilers are efficient, the heating bills are very large.
-Supplementing them with heat pumps and/or solar panels on the south aisle roof would reduce running costs and improve the Priory's environmental footprint.
+Supplementing them with heat pumps and/or solar panels on the south aisle roof and improving heat distribution inside the building through under-floor heating would reduce running costs and improve the Priory's environmental footprint.